yz778/MCPJungle/README.md

 ## Who should use MCPJungle?
 1. Devs using MCP Clients like Claude, Cursor, & Windsurf that need to connect to **multiple** MCP servers for calling tools.
 2. Devs building AI Agents that need to access **multiple** MCP servers for calling tools.
-3. People who want to view and manage all their MCP servers from one centralized place.
+3. Organisations who want to view and manage all their MCP servers from one centralized place.
 Secure & Private 🔒

 ## Installation